gigi/gigi-spring-rest-skeleton/README.md

 Application shows one of the possible ways to organize a Spring Boot 3 REST API project.
-API allows users to create/read/update posts, and add tags for them.
+API allows users to create/read/update posts, and add tags for these posts.
 The list of posts can be paginated for easier navigation.

 ### Local development